SkillHeaven/RunePy/README.md

 python -m runepy.client --mode editor
 ```

 A window will open containing a grid of tiles.
-By default the world spans 1000×1000 tiles, so there is plenty of space to explore.
+The world loads 64×64 regions dynamically as you explore, letting the map expand as needed.
 Clicking on a tile moves the smiley‑face character to that location using pathfinding.
 Use the mouse wheel to zoom the camera in or out.

 Zooming is always handled by the mouse wheel and cannot be changed.
 In the editor the camera pans up/down with ``W`` and ``S`` while the ``A`` and ``D`` keys for left/right movement remain rebindable.